Tselmeg-C/Udacity_Project2_Disaster_Response_Pipelines/README.md

 2. Machine Learning Pipeline
-In the preparation phase, data were processed in Jupyter Notebook, refer 'ML Pipeline Preparation.ipynb' for details.
+In the preparation phase, data were processed in Jupyter Notebook, refer ' ML Pipeline Preparation.ipynb ' for details.
 A machine learning  pipeline 'train_classifier.py' (in Workspace/Model folder) was created in a Python script including following functions:

     * Loads data from the SQLite database
     * Splits the dataset into training and test sets